zhang-haozhe/LeetcodeSolutions/README.md

-# 25. Reverse Nodes in k-Group

-Given a linked list, reverse the nodes of a linked list k at a time and return its modified list.

-k is a positive integer and is less than or equal to the length of the linked list.
-If the number of nodes is not a multiple of k then left-out nodes, in the end, should remain as it is.
+# 143. Reorder List

+You are given the head of a singly linked-list.
+The list can be represented as:

+L0 → L1 → … → Ln - 1 → Ln
+Reorder the list to be on the following form:

+L0 → Ln → L1 → Ln - 1 → L2 → Ln - 2 → …
-You may not alter the values in the list's nodes, only nodes themselves may be changed.
+You may not modify the values in the list's nodes.
+Only nodes themselves may be changed.

 Example 1:

-Input: head = [1,2,3,4,5], k = 2
+Input: head = [1,2,3,4]
-Output: [2,1,4,3,5]
+Output: [1,4,2,3]
 Example 2:

-Input: head = [1,2,3,4,5], k = 3
-Output: [3,2,1,4,5]
-Example 3:

-Input: head = [1,2,3,4,5], k = 1
-Output: [1,2,3,4,5]
-Example 4:

-Input: head = [1], k = 1
+Input: head = [1,2,3,4,5]
-Output: [1]
+Output: [1,5,2,4,3]

 Constraints:

-The number of nodes in the list is in the range sz.
+The number of nodes in the list is in the range [1, 5 * 104].
-1 <= sz <= 5000
-0 <= Node.val <= 1000
+1 <= Node.val <= 1000
-1 <= k <= sz

-Follow-up: Can you solve the problem in O(1) extra memory space?

 # Result:

-Runtime: 44 ms, faster than 92.96% of Python3 online submissions for Reverse Nodes in k-Group.
+Runtime: 68 ms, faster than 100.00% of Python3 online submissions for Reorder List.
-Memory Usage: 15 MB, less than 93.01% of Python3 online submissions for Reverse Nodes in k-Group.
+Memory Usage: 23.4 MB, less than 18.63% of Python3 online submissions for Reorder List.

 # Solution:

 Time complexity: O(n)
-Space complexity: O(1)
+Space complexity: O(n)

-Back-tracking is the key to this problem.
-We step into the list by every k nodes, and when it reaches the end or when there are less than k nodes at the end, we start to back track.
-The previous group reverses itself, links to the head of the next node, and then return its head after the reverse.
+I solved this problem by converting the linked list to a list.
+Once a list is formed, the head node points to the tail node, and then the tail node points to the head node's next node, so on so forth.
+At the end, the last node points to None to end the linked list.

-Since we only traverse through each node once, the time complexity is O(n).
-We are not creating any extra data structure but just creating nodes, the space complexity is O(1).
+Because we create a list to store the linked list, the space complexity is O(n), and since we only traverse through each node one time, the time complexity is also O(n).